 If nothing else worked, reinstalling Windows 11 should fix the error.
 If there’s a problem with the installation, system files, or any other intricate issues, reinstalling the OS should do.

-Though there are a bunch of methods mentioned in the linked article, you can go ahead with the bootable USB or Recovery environment one.
-Since these two wouldn’t require access to the system, and you already have a bootable USB ready from the last fix.
+Though many methods are mentioned in the linked article, you can go ahead with the bootable USB or Recovery environment one.
+Since these two wouldn’t require access to the system, you already have a bootable USB ready from the last fix.

 10. Take your PC to a repair shop

-In case nothing else works, it’s probably the hardware at fault, and it’s best that you take your PC to a repair shop.
-There are various components inside the computer and if any of these malfunctions, you are likely to encounter the Windows 11 black screen with cursor issue.
+In case nothing else works, it’s probably the hardware at fault, and it’s best to take your PC to a repair shop.
+There are various components inside the computer, and if any of these malfunctions, you are likely to encounter the Windows 11 black screen with cursor issue.

 Also, we do not recommend meddling with the hardware unless you are an expert, since the components are fragile and any lapse on your part can damage the computer.